• Skip to main content

 • Red OR White Wine Vinegar - The vinegar you choose will give you its own flavor, allowing you to make lots of variations with this basic recipe!
 I love white wine vinegar, but you can also use red wine, champagne, white or regular balsamic or even fresh lemon juice.
 You can also combine vinegars, adding in a bit of raspberry or tarragon vinegar with the basic white wine.

 • Olive Oil - Use a good olive oil here, it brings a lot of flavor and creaminess to your dressing.
 Traditionally, a vinaigrette ratio uses more olive oil than vinegar, 3 to 1.
-I love the flavor punch that the vinegar brings, so I like to keep the vinegar and olive oil in equal parts.
+I love the flavor punch that the vinegar brings, so I like to keep the vinegar and olive oil about equal parts.
 Makes it simpler to eyeball the amounts too!

 Instructions

 Salad dressing in a jar is meant to be easy!
 You can throw it together in a few minutes as dinner is just hitting the table!
-First, mince a clove of garlic.

 Minced garlic on a cutting board and a jar of vinaigrette ingredients.